During the build

 - How your builder tells you about timeline changesBuilds shift.
 Your builder is responsible for flagging changes to the programme early and clearly.
 Beams sits alongside if something needs unsticking.

 - Living in the home during the buildMost renovations can be lived in.
 Some can't.
+The right answer depends on the scope of the work and your tolerance for disruption.
 Here's what's reasonable, what isn't, and how to make it work if you stay.

 - What happens when something outside our control disrupts the buildA leak from a neighbour, a freeholder dispute, an unexpected third-party event — these can disrupt a project.
 Your builder leads on coordinating with the third party and adjusting the programme; your build advisor steps in only if something gets stuck.

-- What to do if you disagree with a milestoneIf the work hasn't met the milestone, raise it through the platform during the seven-day window.
+- What to do if you disagree with a milestoneIf your builder has marked a milestone complete but you don't think it is, raise it through the platform during the seven-day window.
 The payment is paused while you and your builder sort it out.

-- What to do if you find the wrong materials installedIf something has been installed that isn't what's recorded on the materials tracker, raise it with your builder immediately.
-The path depends on the cause and how far the install has progressed.
+- What to do if you find the wrong materials installedIf you've spotted something installed that isn't what was specified, raise it with your builder immediately.
+The window for fixing it cleanly is short and the fix depends on the cause and how far the install has progressed.

 - What to expect from your build, week by weekMost builds move through four phases: break ground, first fix, second fix, sign-off.
 Here's what each looks like from your point of view.

-- Your build advisor — what they doYour build advisor is the Beams person you turn to if you can't sort something out directly with your builder.
-On the standard service they review milestone evidence and step in when something needs attention.
-With Project Management Support, they're more hands-on day-to-day.
+- Your build advisor — what they doYour build advisor is the Beams person you can turn to if you can't sort something out directly with your builder.
+They review milestone evidence, step in when something needs attention, and act as your first step of escalation Beams-side during construction.
+The role looks different depending on whether you're on the standard service or have added Project Management Support.